jsgoller1/tetris/README.md

 # tetris
-Tetris implementation in Python; I wrote this to test out the editor Cursor.
+Tetris implementation in Python; I wrote this in an evening to test out [Cursor](https://www.cursor.com/).

 ![Tetris Game](media/tetris.png)